Raybawn/online_resume/README.md

-# Portfolio site
+# Online resume

-As a project work for a module in the higher technical college we should create a portfolio website.
+As a project work for a module in the higher technical college we should create an online resume in form of a website.
 This should only use HTML and CSS, no JavaScript.

 ## Design
 I wanted to get more involved with Flexbox, so I decided to go with a unique design.
 Thereby I was strongly inspired by various chat apps like Telegram, WhatsApp and Threema.